Chinese people in Samoa: History

 Historical records of Chinese settlement dates back to at least the 1870s.
 Two Chinese sailors under the command of Bully Hayes were based there for two years, and one of them settled down in 1876 and married a Samoan wife.
 A few Chinese traders also settled in Samoa and raised local families, and maintained close ties with Samoa's paramount chief, Malietoa Laupepa.
 In 1880, Malietoa issued a subsequent ban on people of Chinese descent from settling in Samoa.
-Four years after Western Samoa came under German rule in 1899, the colonial governor Wilhelm Solf lifted Malietoa's ban and shipped in Chinese labourers from 1903 onwards.
+Three years after Western Samoa came under German rule in 1900, the colonial governor Wilhelm Solf lifted Malietoa's ban and shipped in Chinese labourers from 1903 onwards.
 Chinese labourers reportedly complained of tough working punishments as well as brutal physical punishments which they had to face, and these reports prompted the provincial governor of Canton to stop sending Chinese labourers to the German colonies.

 When New Zealand gained control of Samoa after the First World War, the system of indentured labour affecting many Chinese workers was reformed, removing corporal punishments and letting the workers change employers.
 However, those employers were no longer responsible for more than minimal board, and if fired the workers could quickly become imprisoned for vagrancy.

 Chinese immigrants were almost entirely men, and most of the labourers took Samoan women as wives and by 1918 offspring of Chinese-Samoan descent were a visible minority, although smaller in terms of population compared to offspring of European (particularly German) and Samoan descent.
 This eventually led to a ban in 1931 that prohibited Chinese men from interacting with Samoan women on all grounds.
 By the end of World War II only 295 Chinese remained, all of whom had either taken Samoan wives or were unmarried.
 Many Chinese labourers had since returned to China or remained in Samoa with their families.

 In 1994, China provided financial assistance to fund the construction of the government office building in Apia.
 More recently the Chinese government has funded various other Samoan government construction projects.
-Aeau Peniamina, deputy leader of the Samoa Democratic United Party, caused a minor controversy in January 2005 when he remarked that "there are too many Chinese in the country".
-Joe Keil, the Minister of Tourism, who is of part-Chinese descent, promptly rebutted Peniamina's remarks.
+Aʻeau Peniamina, deputy leader of the Samoa Democratic United Party, caused a minor controversy in January 2005 when he remarked that "there are too many Chinese in the country".
+Hans Joachim Keil III, the Minister of Tourism, who was of part-Chinese descent, promptly rebutted Peniamina's remarks.

 Chinese-Samoans are well represented in the civil service, and China established diplomatic relations with Samoa in November 1975.
 Chinese-Samoans are especially well represented in the retail, import-export, and restaurant sectors, notably in Apia.

-Samoa's legislative capital city, Apia, signed a treaty on 31 August 2015 with a delegation from Shenzhen, China, making Apia and Shenzhen, Guangdong, China sister cities.
+Samoa's capital, Apia, signed a treaty on 31 August 2015 with a delegation from Shenzhen, China, making the two sister cities.
 The treaty will help promote Chinese tourism to boost Samoa's growing tourism industry, bring economic growth to Samoa, and encourage stronger ties between the two cities.
 Shenzhen Airlines is also set to operate flights from Shenzhen International Airport and Faleolo International Airport in Apia.